Last Updated on August 26, 2021 by queenie mak

 As soon as you approach the rice terrace, you can see the cascading rice fields with palms trees all around.
 Walk down the slope and over to the other side to get another perspective of the rice terrace.

 And you can view the giant rice fields from another perspective: from a Bali swing!
 There are several giant swings around the rice fields.
 One of the giant swings is on the other side of the rice terrace which gives the best aerial view while you are strapped onto the secured swing.

 And when you are done with taking photos and seeing all the nooks and crannies of the rice terraces, have a drink at (maybe a coconut) at one of the cafes that overlook the rice fields.

 RELATED POST – 10 beautiful Instagram-worthy spots in Bali

 Pura Tirta Empul is a large temple complex with many sacred temples, a purification bath and a large pond with many koi fish.
 As a national cultural heritage site, the holy temple brings in many tourists as well as Balinese and Hindu worshippers.

 The Holy Water Temple has a purification pool in the central courtyard where it has 13 sculpted spouts.
 The cleansing process starts at the first spout where you clasp your hands and let the water wash you.
 Then you move onto the next spout until you reached the 11th spout.
 The last two water spouts are for the cleansing of the dead so do not use the last two.

-And before you enter the temple, borrow one of the sarongs at the front to cover your legs as it is important to dress modestly when entering sacred grounds.
-And return it when you leave the premise.
+And before you enter the temple, borrow one of the sarongs at the front to cover your legs (see the main photo of this post), as it is important to dress modestly when entering sacred grounds.
+And return it when you leave the temple.